GimelStudio/Gimel-Studio/README.md

 Please open an issue in the Github issues *for bug reports ONLY*.

-For feature requests, non-bug report questions, etc please start a new discussion in the repository [Discussions area](https://github.com/Correct-Syntax/Gimel-Studio/discussions) or feel free to email me at <correctsyntax@yahoo.com> if you prefer something a bit more private.
+For feature requests, non-bug report questions, etc please start a new discussion in the repository [Discussions area](https://github.com/Correct-Syntax/Gimel-Studio/discussions), [Discord Server](https://discord.gg/RqwbDrVDpK) or feel free to email me at <correctsyntax@yahoo.com> if you prefer something a bit more private.

 # Development